Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Vapour-Eyes.md

 ### Rank-Up
 Although not within the archetype, the [Rank-Up-Magic and Evolution](#Spells) Spells are core to its functionality, ranking up the Xyz Dragons into their stronger evolucions.

 There are 6 rankup cards, each proving useful in different situacions.
 The Rank-Up-Magics that rankup from the field can use any Xyz Monster on either player’s field, as long as you own it – this way, a stolen ace Monster can easily be recovered.
-Similarly, those that rankup from the grave can use Xyz Monsters in either player’s Graveyard, although rarely does the opponent have sufficiently high-Rank Xyz Monsters for this to be effective.
+Similarly, those that rankup from the Grave can use Xyz Monsters in either player’s Graveyard, although rarely does the opponent have sufficiently high-Rank Xyz Monsters for this to be effective.

 - [Lightning Rise](#Spells) is most generical and stellar option, with great versatility and recursability.
 However, while it can rankup into DARK Xyz Monsters, it cannot rank then those Monsters up further (since it requires a LIGHT Monster as a target).
-- [Vapour Rise](#Spells) ranks up from the grave, attaches itself as extra Material, and can even further revive an Xyz Monster to kickstart a comeback.
+- [Vapour Rise](#Spells) ranks up from the Grave, attaches itself as extra Material, and can even further revive an Xyz Monster to kickstart a comeback.
 - [Lightning Ascension](#Spells) is excellent for OTKs, ranking up by 2 Ranks to access more powerful effects and higher ATK.
 It can even rankup into *any* LIGHT Xyz Monster, although there aren’t any great xenotive options right now.
 Losing the rankup at the end of the turn can be prevented by just ranking up the Monster again, ending with a +3 rankup in one turn.
 - [Lightning Arc Rise](#Spells) [facilityzes](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/~.md 'facilityze') the DARK Xyz Monster’s effects by lowering your LP, but is otherwise inferior to Vapour Rise.
 The critical difference lies in Lightning Arc Rise preventing responses, which can make all the difference in a comeback.
 - [Neo Evolution](#Spells) has a Monster to rankup into for any Rank, but can be difficult to use properly.
 It does provide nifty targeting immunity to the ranken up Monster, but this importantly prevents further rankups (since Rank-Up cards always target).